-Toyota Corolla owners have reported 15 problems linked to manual transmission (under the power train category).
+Toyota Corolla owners have reported 15 problems related to manual transmission (under the power train category).

-The car involved is a 2003 Toyota Corolla.
 Manual transmission must be rebuilt due to bearing failure (input shaft).
-This manual transmission problem happened on Friday, Jul.
-15, 2011.

 See all problems of the 2003 Toyota Corolla.

-The VIN of this vehicle is 1NXBU4EEXA_.
 I have a 2010 Toyota Corolla that is part of the accelerator pedal reinforcement bar recall/installation.
 I have noticed another problem that appears to also involve the accelerator.
 This vehicle has a 5 speed manual transmission.
 The problem occurs in both 3rd and 4th gear.
 This problem is not consistent meaning it is not always noticed every time I drive, I would maintain that it occurs at least 50% of the time however.
 Problem: I attempt to maintain a constant speed for instance in 3rd gear at 30 mph, the vehicle feels as if it wants to speed up, I then remove some pressure from the accelerator, the vehicle then slow by jerking, I then attempt to accelerate and the vehicle jerks again, bottom line is I can not maintain a constant speed.
 The road conditions do not matter, flat, hill, bumpy, smooth, wet dry, 30 mph, 31 mph, 32, mph etc. I cannot maintain a constant speed in 3rd and 4th gear.
 I am not sure of an approximate date, it has happened numerous times since I purchased the vehicle in August of 2009.
 I will just enter a random date below.
-It was 03/03/2010 when this manual transmission issue happened.

 See all problems of the 2010 Toyota Corolla.